 Use the Current Installation Instructions unless specifically instructed by DAKboard Support to use the following steps.
-The following instructions are to be used to install DAKboard OS Legacy versions only (2.31 and older).
+The following instructions are to be used to install DAKboard OS Legacy versions only (2.25).

 The DAKboard OS image file is available for download.

 The DAKboard OS has been tested and works with the following Raspberry Pi versions: